 Full-life Cradle-to-Grave calculation

-Embodied CO2 is often a larger part of the total footprint of a Passivhaus because operational CO2 is substantially lower.
-Moreover, it is also becoming more important as the grid decarbonises.
-Domestic heating is mostly using natural gas in this country, and that also has a target to be decarbonised as well, you may have heard that after 2025 gas boilers won’t be available.
+Domestic heating is mostly using natural gas in this country, though that is changing, you may have heard that after 2025 gas boilers won’t be available.
 The largest part of what remains after these head towards zero is the embodied CO2 of the construction.
 Tim goes into more depth in a recent podcast (2020) podcast 283 with Ben Adam Smith of House Planning Help.

-- uses data from 200 material entries from EPDs and a further 100 from summaries of EPDs
+- built-in library of 200 material entries from EPDs and a further 100 from summaries of EPDs

-- fully referenced with links to the EPD and the source of the density and product life
+- referencing, data is fully referenced with links to the EPD, source of the density and product life

-- stored carbon for timber based products is included, easy to turn off for all, or for non FSC/PEFC
+- stored carbon for timber based products is included where it applies

-- plenty of space provided for you to add in comparison constructions
+- plenty of space provided for you to add comparison constructions

-- writes a form below the calculation for you to keep a record of exactly what is included
+- writes a “Scope Summary” form below the calculation for you to keep a record of exactly what is included